Weeping tree

 Weeping trees are trees characterized by soft, limp twigs.
 This characterization may lead to a bent crown and pendulous branches that can cascade to the ground.
-While weepyness occurs in nature, most weeping trees are cultivars.
+While weepiness occurs in nature, most weeping trees are cultivars.
 Because of their shape, weeping trees are popular in landscaping; generally they need a lot of space and are solitary so that their effect is more pronounced.
 There are over a hundred different types of weeping trees.
 Some trees, such as the cherry, have a variety of weeping cultivars.

 There are currently around 550 weeping cultivars in 75 different genera, although many have now disappeared from cultivation.